 4. Personal Loans Offer Better Interest Rates

 Although the interest rates of personal loans vary depending on the lender and the credit history of the borrower, they are cheaper than payday loans.
 This is not always obvious because of the way payday lenders market their loans.
 Let’s say you borrow $350, pay the $50 fee, and manage to repay the $350 by the end of the two weeks period.
 The annualized interest rate will be 372.45%, more than double the APR of most personal loans.
 Keep in mind that most borrowers are stuck paying for a payday loan for much longer than two weeks, which can quickly push the APR rate of payday loans into four figures.
+Different personal loans come with different rates, but you can check out the pros and cons of each to ensure that you choose the best personal loan for you.

 5. Personal Loans Can Help Rebuild Your Credit History